jessepav/lacygoill-wiki-backup/kitty.md

     https://sunaku.github.io/vim-256color-bce.html
     https://sw.kovidgoyal.net/kitty/faq.html#using-a-color-theme-with-a-background-color-does-not-work-well-in-vim

-## When I change the lightness of the colorscheme, sometimes, the text in the tabline is underlined!
+## When I change the lightness of the color scheme, sometimes, the text in the tabline is underlined!

 Yep, but I haven't tried to understand this issue yet, sorry.